-Graduates from the TTUHSC SOP will be eligible to apply for licensure in any state or territory of the United States.
+Graduates from the Texas Tech University Health Sciences Center School of Pharmacy will be eligible to apply for licensure in any state or territory of the United States.
 Licensure as a pharmacist is administered by boards of pharmacy in each state.
 Every state and territory requires graduates to complete the North America Pharmacy Licensure Examination (NAPLEX) as well as a state prepared examination on laws and rules for pharmacy practice within the state.
 The NAPLEX is administered throughout the country at testing centers using testing procedures.
 Scores may be reported to any state.
 Many states require some internship experience after completing the degree requirements.
 Students are advised to contact the board of pharmacy in the state they desire to apply for licensure for more detailed information on requirements.
 In Texas, the Board of Pharmacy may be contacted as follows:

-Texas State Board of Pharmacy (512) 305-8000 333 Guadalupe Tower 3, Suite 110 Austin, Texas 78701
+Texas State Board of Pharmacy (512) 305-8000 333 Guadalupe Tower 3, Suite 110 Austin, Texas 78701 before a student of equal qualifications with non-resident status.
+The rules and regulations for determining residence status are pursuant to the Title 3, Texas Education Code, Statute/Sections 54.052 and 54.055.